-Is diet soda permitted if you have a fatty liver?
+Is diet soda allowed if you have a fatty liver disease (aka MASLD)?
 This is the million dollar question that we’re trying to answer today – and it’s not going to be easy!

-Before getting into the details, one thing is certain: if you have a fatty liver, not drinking any type of soda – with or without sugar – is your best choice.
-This is the only way to eliminate any potential risks and it will surely help you get back on track faster.
+Before getting into the details, one thing is certain: if you have a fatty liver, not drinking any type of soda – with or without sugar – is the best approach.

 I already offered a bunch of ideas on things to drink if you have fatty liver and, as you will see in that article, options are not extremely limited, even if you skip the soda completely.